mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

    rs.config()

-Now, issue the following sequence of commands to add the remaining nodes to the replica set.
+Now, issue the following sequence of commands to add the remaining members to the replica set.
 The following example assumes that the current primary is ``mongodb0.example.net``.

 .. code-block:: javascript